 Once we have determined we are consuming a certain percentage of our allowed or possible space it may get important to find out where all the space is going, i.e., which files are using it.
 The du command can be employed to find this out.
 Started in a certain directory the command recursively descends into all directories below that point in the filesystem tree and checks and reports their disk usage in bytes.
 At the end it provides a grand total.
-As for the ls command a -h flag exists to make the output a bit more user readable.
-The -max-depth= command line parameter can be used to limit the descend depth for which the disk usage is reported.
+As for the 1s command a -h flag exists to make the output a bit more user readable.
+The --max-depth= command line parameter can be used to limit the descend https://its.ucsc.edu/unix-timeshare/tutorials/afs-quickref.html depth for which the disk usage is reported.
 Still the maximum depth is searched but only the selected ones are reported in detail.